 Want to help?
 Become an Ambassador for ADHD UK

-If you are interested in learning more please we’d love to speak to you.
+If you’re potentially in a position to be an ambassador and would like to learn more then we’d love to speak to you.
 Please arrange a video call, at a time that suits you, with our Chairperson Henry Shelford using this scheduling link.